Cavani exit reflects poorly on PSG: Darling of Parc des Princes being bundled out the back door | Goal.com

 Little wonder, then, that he has become fed up with being treated as a second-class citizen by a side he spent the peak years of his career serving in a first-class manner.
 Having to request a transfer just six months from the end of his time in Paris is the final insult.

-A move to Spain, where Atletico Madrid have already made a bid of €10m (£8.5m/$11m) for the wantaway forward, would seem the most logical outcome for the Uruguay international.
+A move to Spain, where Atletico Madrid have already made a bid of €10m (£8.5m/$11m) for the wantaway forward, would seem the most logical outcome for Cavani.

 PSG are demanding more money but Cavani's desire to move to the Wanda Metropolitano is understandable.
 First-team football would surely await at goal-shy Atleti, while Diego Simeone is unsurprisingly a big fan of the player’s relentless running.